Robert Gambier Bolton's Ghosts in Solid Form

 At least one gas lamp must always remain lit.
 The medium had to seat in the room corner farthest from the door, the windows and the fireplace, while the sitters sat in a semicircle around him so that he could not leave the circle if not bumping and shifting some of the sitters.
 Finally, the director and the architect put further seals with adhesive tape on the door, windows and fireplace, marking the sealing tape to make sure there could not be substitutions, and at last the séance began: one of the assistants went to the harmonium and began to play, while everyone else was holding hands and talking kindly to each other.

-Bolton claimed that many well-known personalities, not only from every part of Britain, but from all over the world, took part in the séances arranged by him, and cited by name some members of the royal family, high-ranking officers of the Army and Navy, distinguished doctors, diplomatics, members of Parliament, journalists and writers (including Conan Doyle, William T. Stead and Florence Marryat), clergymen, lawyers and scientists (including, as we said, Guglielmo Marconi).
+Bolton reported that many well-known personalities, not only from every part of Britain, but from all over the world, took part in the séances arranged by him, and cited by name some members of the royal family, high-ranking officers of the Army and Navy, distinguished doctors, diplomats, members of Parliament, journalists and writers (including Conan Doyle, William T. Stead and Florence Marryat), clergymen, lawyers and scientists (including, as we said, Guglielmo Marconi).
 Almost all of these well-known personalities did their best to remain incognito, and therefore often it was not possible to take all the measures that Bolton considered necessary for the correct application of his method.
-However several sessions were conducted as a test with the participation of carefully selected sitters, and in these cases all precautions against the possibility of fraud were strictly adopted.
+However several sessions were conducted as tests with the participation of carefully selected sitters, and in these cases all precautions against the possibility of fraud were strictly adopted.
+Bolton believed that if materializations were obtained during a séance carried out after adopting the precautions provided by his method, such materializations must be considered genuine: in fact, the conditions imposed on the medium and the sitters, the modalities of inspection and protection of the room, and the maintenance of a sufficient light source during the séance, offered more than acceptable guarantees against fraud or any form of complicity.
+It does not appear, from Bolton's reports, that any of the medium used had ever opposed the imposed conditions.
+In this respect, therefore, Bolton's method should be considered an excellent one, since it provided for strict control conditions while keeping in mind the most favorable conditions for the phenomena to occur.

-Of course, those who – by principle and by psychic orientation – consider in any case impossible the phenomena of materialization, and in general the most striking physical phenomena of mediumistic origin, will not agree.
+Of course, those who – by principle and by orientation of their own psyche – consider in any case impossible the phenomena of materialization, and in general the most striking physical phenomena of mediumistic origin, will not agree.
 It is however excluded that a valid experimental method can be devised, that could satisfy these skeptics to the bitter end, because the value of a method consists in the fact that, once the experimental proceeding has been recognized and accepted a priori, the truthfulness of the results obtained is then admitted.
 But precisely the fact that these results are considered impossible a priori, implies that, when the phenomena occur, the skeptics want to invalidate the method a posteriori, claiming that it has not been able to avoid some form of fraud that must have been necessarily performed.
 They will therefore require (always in retrospect) that even stricter forms of control and inhibition are adopted, to the point of making the occurrence of the phenomena under observation completely impossible, not infrequently through forms of authentic constraint towards the hapless medium.
 At that point, of course, they will be satisfied (a fun example of this way of proceeding from a skeptical to the bitter end can be found in Marryat's book There Is No Death).

 Materializations: bodies and clothes

-Of the sensitives with whom Bolton experimented, only one did not go into a trance, but remained in perfectly normal conditions during all the séance, observing how materialized entities were forming close to him and conversing with them.
+Of the sensitives with whom Bolton experimented, only one did not go into a trance, but remained in perfectly normal conditions during all the séances, observing how the materialized entities were forming close to him and conversing with them.
 He was a man of about 50 who took his place inside the circle, while two of the sitters held his hands.
-The séances with this medium took place at the London office of the Psychological Society.
+The séances with this medium took place at the London headquarters of the Psychological Society.
 Usually, at the beginning of the séances, the sitters could feel a fresh breeze around their hands, which in a couple of minutes turned into a really cold wind.
-They could then observe that the medium quickly fell into a deep trance (with the exception of the one mentioned above).
+They could then observe that the mediums quickly fell into a deep trance (with the exception of the one mentioned above).
 After a while some of the sitters, endowed with more acute perceptive faculties, declared that they could see a sort of white mist, like a form of vapor, that seemed to come from the medium's left side, if male, or from the pelvic area, if female.
 In his book, Bolton calls this fluid teleplasm, a term that was later changed by Richet into ectoplasm, still in use today.
 According to the more sensitive sitters, the fluid began to circulate through the chain formed by the sitters, and in this way returned to the medium, increasing in volume and intensity.
 This first stage was referred to as the vapour stage.

 The fluid then began to condense into a white, pasty and soft substance – always coming from the medium's body – that all the sitters could see.
 Bolton was also allowed to touch it: it was odorless and to the touch it appeared cold, moist and somewhat slimy, with a consistency similar to that of kneaded flour.
 The ectoplasmic substance lay on the ground, next to the sensitive, until the entities used it to materialize.
 This second phase was called solid, but shapeless stage.
 When an entity began to materialize, the informal mass increased in volume and began to pulsate and move up and down, swaying from one side to the other as it grew in height, animated by a vivifying force that came with all evidence from within.
 Then the entity continued its work by modeling the mass in a form resembling a human body, starting from the head, to which the upper part of the torso followed.
 At this point it was possible to recognize and hear the heartbeat of the entity, which was regular, while that of the medium during this phase was considerably below the norm.
 Finally the legs and feet formed, and at this point the materialized entity was able to move away from the medium, walking among the sitters.
 This was the third and last stage of the phenomenon.

-Although on some occasions the entities wore clothes identical to those they used when alive – this happened especially in case of military or naval uniforms – more often they showed themselves draped in a white fabric that seemed very soft and silky to the touch.
+Although on some occasions the entities wore clothes identical to those they used when alive (this happened especially in case of military or naval uniforms), more often they showed themselves draped in a white fabric that seemed very soft and silky to the touch.
 Some sitters also perceived the presence of a fiber of matter that, like an umbilical cord, linked the materialized entity with the medium's body.
 This fiber could stretch (but not beyond a certain limit, from 4 to 5 meters) without damaging the medium or the entity, even if in particularly favorable conditions some entities were able to move up to more than 10 meters from the medium.
 The flesh of materialized bodies appeared to the touch as natural, that is, warm and solid.
 The bodies themselves were well shaped and the feminine ones often had pleasant forms: however, almost always their size seemed to be about a third less than when they were alive, except for the height, which is why the entities appeared slimmer and thinner compared to living people.
 Entities of both sexes were seen, showing the natural signs of an advanced age, but there were also entities in their prime, or children.
 During a séance, two newborns simultaneously materialized among the sitters, one of whom presented a grotesque deformity on his face, corresponding to that of a child who was born prematurely to a lady present at the sitting.

 The changing appearance of entities

 It was explained to the sitters that the appearance taken by the entities was made as similar as possible to what they had on Earth shortly before death, in order to help their identification by relatives or friends present at the séances.
 Therefore also physical defects were kept: who had lost a leg during his life appeared without leg, who had been disfigured by smallpox kept the marks, and so on.
-But as soon as the materialized entities were recognized, their appearance of could change instantly: all defects disappeared, and both the elderly and the children could turn into young people in full force, with that aspect that they stated to have and to feel in the dimension in which they were now.
+But as soon as the materialized entities were recognized, their appearance could change instantly: all defects disappeared, and both the elderly and the children could turn into young people in full force, with that aspect that they stated to have and to feel in the dimension in which they were now.
 Temporarily assuming materialized bodies, the entities – in addition to sex – also acquired physical perception, becoming sensitive to pain, cold or excessive heat.
 They also felt uncomfortable during thunderstorms, when the atmosphere was more saturated with electricity, while they were gay and happy if the night was serene and starry, with a pleasant temperature.

 Not only could the entities preserve the characteristic traits of the race to which they belonged during their earthly life, including skin color, but they also continued to use their own language, so that during one séance up to six foreign languages were used (French, German, Russian, Chinese, Japanese, Tamil), each known by some of the sitters, even if the medium spoke nothing but English.
 During another sitting, where Bolton was the only European present, eight Indians of both sexes from Bombay conversed for more than two hours in Hindi with some materialized entities.
 At a certain point between two of the entities and one of the sitter a lively and excited dispute occurred about the way to treat the bodies of the deceased: the entities insisted on cremation, in contrast with the practice, then diffused (and defended by the Hindu), of leaving the corpses to feed the vultures.
 Even in this circumstance, the sensitive knew nothing but English, and a few words of French.